oscninrob/Applied-Machine-Learning-Portfolio/README.md

 ##  Why this approach?
 Coming from a pure Mathematics background (including research in Post-Quantum Cryptography), I approach Data Science with a focus on **algorithmic rigor**.
 I aim to build models that are not only accurate but also mathematically sound, optimized, and tailored to the specific constraints of the data available.

+**Note**: While this repository and documentation are in English, the inline markdown explanations within the older notebooks are written in Spanish.
+However, the Python logic, data pipelines, and mathematical models are universally readable.

 ---
 *Feel free to reach out if you want to discuss algorithms, XAI, or Data Science!*
 * **LinkedIn:** [https://www.linkedin.com/in/oscar-nino-robles/]